rbroek/objectiv.io/docs/taxonomy/global-contexts/DeviceContext.md

 # DeviceContext

-Global Context containing meta info about the device that emitted the event.
+A [GlobalContext](/docs/taxonomy/global-contexts) carrying meta information about the device that emitted the event.

 import Mermaid from '@theme/Mermaid';